speced/bikeshed/docs/boilerplate.md

 Generally, you won't need to understand what's going on here in order to use the processor - it'll just automatically do the right thing.

+For help in creating *new* boilerplate files for your organization, see [Creating New Boilerplate Files](creating-boilerplate.md).

 Groups
 ------